 “While it is important that Muslims do voice themselves, the loudest voice we can possibly have is our actions.
 If we are caring, helpful, and essential components of our community, our community will side with us no matter what the TV says,” said Mahmoud.

-It’s nothing new that stereotyping is the job of the dimwitted and misinformed along with the scared and ignorant, who all seem to create an emotional allegiance to misrepresentation.
-But, at the core, there is also recognition in the fact that stereotypes are pernicious.
+And at the core, there is also recognition in the fact that stereotypes are pernicious.
 They not only insult respective cultures and the values they uphold, but it dehumanizes an entire group.
 As long as these stereotypes are potent and present in mainstream media, especially news media, they will continue to find cozy places to reside in, which will most likely be in the subconscious mind of media consumers.

 Regardless of the fact that Muslims and Arabs alike, because of an ignorance of Islam, are repeatedly perceived in a one dimensional view, raising the consciousness of our society about different cultures and religions now becomes a critical issue.

-Alif Laam Meem’s work is evidence that not all Muslims are the Muslims the mainstream media likes to talk about and demonize.
+Alif Laam Meem’s work is evidence that not all Muslims are the Muslims the mainstream media like to talk about and demonize.
 Islam is not a sly and mischievous ideology masked as a religion, it is a religion.
 And the stereotypes associated with it should not be disrespectfully preserved because of the minimalistic views from some of Islam’s loudest and most egregious opponents.
 There should be an effort to eradicate these images, but until then acts of tolerance like the ones from Alif Laam Meem and many others will continue to be important in the moral quagmire that is profiling and stereotyping in American culture.